mcdeoliveira/pyctrl/README.md

 ## Preliminaries

-You will need to have python3 and numpy installed.
-On a debian based OS (including the Beaglebone Black and Blue) type:
+You will need to have python3, pip3 and numpy installed.
+On a Debian based OS (including the Beaglebone Black and Blue) type:

-    sudo apt install python3 python3-numpy
+    sudo apt install python3 python3-pip python3-numpy

 If you want to use it with the Robotics Cape or on the Beaglebone Blue you will also need to install the rcpy package